qubyteNaN/textfloorp/readme.md

 > If you don't want to use the provided user.js, please read through it and
 > apply the settings in `about:config` manually.
 These are needed for the css to
 > work.

+## Unsupported Settings
+Some settings in Firefox or Floorp do not work.
+### Firefox Settings
+> Currently only horizontal tabs work properly
+### Floorp Settings
+> Floorp sidebar is intended to be on the right.
+Margin has to be manually edited for sidebar on the left.

 ### Sidebery